-Treatment options depend on the number of lesions, their location, extent of photodamage, and patient preference, but typically they are divided into two categories:
+Treatment options depend on the number of lesions, their location, extent of photodamage, and patient preference, but typically they are divided into 2 categories:

 In lesion-directed therapy, individual lesions are physically removed.
 This option may be better if the patient has only a few actinic keratoses, or if the patient is unable or unwilling to undergo other therapy options.
 Cryosurgery (freezing with liquid nitrogen) is the most common lesion-directed therapy.
 Curettage (scraping with a curette) is an alternative.
 Lesion-directed therapies have the benefit of being single, in-office procedures, but they may not address subclinical changes and have a higher risk of scarring.

 In field-directed therapy, topical treatments are applied to larger, diffuse areas of involvement.
 Topical fluorouracil (5-FU) cream and imiquimod cream are the usual first-line drug treatments.
 Alternatives include diclofenac gel and tirbanibulin ointment.